berthubert/galmon/README.md

  * Tear out every bit that tells us how well an SV is doing
  * Full almanac processing to see what _should_ be transmitting
  * Distributed receivers, combined into a single source of all messages
- * Ready to detect spoofing/jamming
+ * Ready to detect/report spoofing/jamming
- * Comparison of ephemerides to independent SP3 data to determine SISE

 Data is made available as JSON, as a user-friendly website and as a time-series database.
 This time-series database is easily mated to the